 Include a link to sign up in blog posts

-If you’re already, it doesn’t take much to add a link for a participant to sign up in a blog post.
-One idea is to have this call-to-action as a content block at the end of a post.
+If you’re already blogging, it doesn’t take much to add a link for a participant to sign up as your call to action.
 It could say something like “We’re looking for test participants like you!
 We’re always looking to improve our website and would love your feedback,” and then take it from there!

 For blog posts that are feature focused or that speak to improvements of the site, it’s very possible there will be sign ups, since users often want to be early adopters and see what’s new.